eflynn24/Web-Scraping-ETL-Pipeline/README.md

 **Project: Web Scraping & LLM Data Pipeline**

-Build an ETL pipeline that collects web data from Common Crawl, processes and cleans the text, applies quality filtering, and prepares a dataset suitable for large language model (LLM) training or evaluation.
+Build an ETL pipeline that collects web data from Common Crawl, processes and cleans the text, applies quality filtering, and prepares a dataset suitable for large language model (LLM) training and evaluation.

 **Project Objectives**